 Death Valley National Park is a variable playground for the landscape photographer.
-Both Zabriskie Point and Dante’s View are absolutely spectacular for sunset and while they are good for sunrise as well, the light is coming from behind you so it is not as epic.
+Both Zabriskie Point and Dante’s View are absolutely spectacular for sunset, and while they are suitable for sunrise as well, the light is coming from behind you, so it is not as epic.
 Enter the Mesquite Dunes as one of my favorite places for sunrise in the park, here is all the information so you can check it out yourself.

 - Get there 20-30 minutes before the time your phone says sunrise is

 - About 30 minutes drive from Furnace Creek

 - This information is from my trip in 2017

 - You can read all of my Death Valley National Park posts here

 If you are staying in Stovepipe Wells, then the Mesquite Dunes are pretty much right in your backyard.
 If you are staying in Furnace Creek though, then you will need to drive about 30 minutes north to get to the dunes.
 They are pretty hard to miss, you just stay on the main road through the park and don’t take the offshoot to Scotty’s Castle.
 There is a large parking lot for the dunes, and it shouldn’t be full before sunrise.

 Once you make it to the dunes, you can pretty much explore however much you want.
 The walk to the top of the primary dune is about 2 miles round trip, but it is not an easy two miles as you have to walk up in the sand, which is no fun.

 I usually just walk out about 100 yards or so from the parking lot and try to find a good spot to look at the main dune from.
 I find that the view in front of it, with the sunrise adding a warm glow, is better than being on top of it and looking down.